modelsbymike3d/arbootcamp/content/instagram-beginner/500-reduced-framerate.md

 `youtube:-p0q9Gk-jpc`

 There are lots of filters simulating vintage cameras by adding grain or by adding a black and white or sepia effect.
 What's missing is the choppy framerate of old video cameras.
-In this tutorial you'll learn how to simulate a reduced framerate to take your vintage camera effects to the next level.
+In this Spark AR tutorial you'll learn how to simulate a reduced framerate to take your vintage camera effects to the next level.
 You can view an example of this effect [by clicking here](https://www.instagram.com/ar/387717252389876/) or by scanning the code below.

 ![QR code leading to an example reduced framerate effect for Instagram](../../instagram-beginner/grain/qr_code.png)